raggedkarma/godbreakersaga/src/honour-lies/gameplay.md

 Each round, starting with the first player, players take turns to activate a unit and perform actions.
 Each unit may only be activated once per round.
 The round is over once there are no more units left to activate.

 #### Scoring
-During play, player's increase their tally for every destroyed enemy unit:
+During play, player's increase their tally for every enemy unit destroyed (or otherwise removed from play):
 - Regular: +1VP
 - Specialist: +3VP